xyroton/xyroton.github.io/src/blog/note_setup.md

 # Obsidian

-Obsidian is a Markdown-based note-taking app with a strong community and a big plugin ego system.
+Obsidian is a Markdown-based note-taking app with a strong community and a big plugin ecosystem.
 It’s free (not open source), and all your notes are plain `.md` files stored locally — no forced cloud syncs.

 ## Install Obsidian (Arch Linux)
 ```bash title="Terminal"